 |Boon Lay → All JB destinations: S$4.00

-- ‘Singapore’ refers to boarding/alighting at Jurong East or Boon Lay
+- ‘Singapore’ refers to boarding/alighting at Jurong East, Boon Lay and Tuas Link

 - Fares are identical for Cash and Manjalink payment modes